 The BTRC work alongside UK schools, colleges and universities to offer students the opportunity to gain valuable work experience with Thoroughbreds.
-As the BTRC is involved in both the racing and equestrian sectors it provides the students with a unique chance to gain an insight into how thoroughbreds are used in both industries.
+As the BTRC is involved in both the racing and equestrian sectors it provides the students with a unique chance to gain an insight into how Thoroughbreds are used in both industries.

 It is for this reason that we find there is a huge amount of diversity in the students who apply for work experience with BTRC.
-Many come from an equestrian background and wish to gain experience at handling and working with thoroughbreds before considering embarking on a career in racing, others are following veterinary or physiotherapy degrees, while others may wish to complete research or gather data and material for dissertations.
+Many come from an equestrian background and wish to gain experience at handling and working with Thoroughbreds before considering embarking on a career in racing, others are following veterinary or physiotherapy degrees, while others may wish to complete research or gather data and material for dissertations/research projects.
 Whatever the background and circumstances of the students we believe that work experience at the BTRC is very educational and rewarding.
-It can allow students to gain knowledge and important skills which provide a solid foundation in the area of thoroughbred husbandry, retraining and rehabilitation which can be transferred to other equine sectors.
+It can allow students to gain knowledge and important skills which provide a solid foundation in the area of Thoroughbred husbandry, retraining and rehabilitation which can be transferred to other equine sectors.

 We have taken students from many different places including Reaseheath College, Warwickshire University, Myerscough College, Royal Veterinary College London, Liverpool University and many others.
-BTRC continues to receive great feedback from students who have been on placvement, some of which are below.
+BTRC continues to receive great feedback from students who have been on placement, some of which are below.

 Ellie Palmer, Oxford Brookes University – 4 month placement